 Apparently, Arkham is developing a blockchain transaction analysis product, which is derived from other pre-existing technologies.
 When talking about the tool, and its potential for misuse, Nick Longo appears to acknowledge that the client was a "business rival":

 The evidence indicates that the report was professionally produced to order, with the purpose of laying the blame for the falling ICP price on the Dfinity Foundation and project "insiders" involved with bringing the Internet Computer ecosystem to life.
 It appears that the report essentially seized on a number of large ICP transactions, then held them up without other evidence or context to claim they showed "insiders" selling.
 The report never once questions why the ICP price was so high after genesis, nor addresses why the price would not fall naturally if it were too high (despite repeatedly drawing attention to the enormous size of the initial network market capitalization, and claiming that it was over 300 hundred billion dollars).
-Despite their "comprehensive analysis", they also fail to ask whether the high initial price resulted from attackers wishing to harm the Internet Computer ecosystem.
+Despite their "comprehensive analysis," they also fail to ask whether the high initial price might have resulted from manipulation by attackers wishing to harm the Internet Computer ecosystem, who knew this would cause it to crash thereafter.

-Not only does it appear the report may have been created for a paying client, but also that its strongly made claims were knowingly made without reasonable foundation:
+Not only does it appear the report may have been created for a paying client — who theoretically might even have been involved in manipulating the ICP price to cause it to crash — but also that its strongly made claims were knowingly made without reasonable foundation:

 The Arkham investor is Tim Draper